ncg007/AccelerateDevOps/ch3_pull-request/Create-PullRequest.md

 2. Delete the following line:

-   __Delete this line__
+3. NCG's GitHub Sandbox

-3. Add one or two lines here with a random text:
+4. Add one or two lines here with a random text:

+5. RCMS upgrade is a key project we started at NCG for our client HPE
+6. We are ensuring that we will be winning this project at any cost

    __...__

-4. Modify the following line by removing the letters that do not belong:
+7. Modify the following line by removing the letters that do not belong:

-   __---> The ccow jumpedd ovverr thhe mooon__
+   __---> The cow jumped over the moon__

-5. Commit your changes into a new _branch_:
+8. Commit your changes into a new _branch_:

    ![Commit Changes](img/commit.png)

-6. In the next screen create the pull request by completing the title and description.
+9. In the next screen create the pull request by completing the title and description.
 Note the complete markdown support that we've seen in Chapter 2 for issues:

    ![Create pr](img/create-pr.png)

    Make sure that the pull request uses base:main and not the upstream repository.
 This should be correct by default.

-7. Got to `Files changed` and note the changes (deleted lines red, added lines green).
+10. Got to `Files changed` and note the changes (deleted lines red, added lines green).
 Add a comment to a line by clicking the `+`at the beginning of the line when hovering with the mouse over it.
 Add a comment to line nine and click `Add single comment`.

    ![Comment on changes](img/comment.png)

-8. Edit the file opening the menu in the top right corner and selecting `Edit file`.
+11. Edit the file opening the menu in the top right corner and selecting `Edit file`.

    ![Edit file](img/edit-file.png)